vitiral/jsoncmd/README.md

-json-cmd is a *specification* for how to make command line programs that are bash compatible but can be used to make a new shell scripting language that is:
+jsoncmd is a *specification* for how to make command line programs that are bash compatible but can be used from any modern programming language to make more programs which use multiple sub-programs:
-- easy to write, read and reason about
+- easier write, read and reason about
-- uses strict inferred types to improve reliability
+- have access to strict inferred types to improve reliability
-- easy to work with multiple Streams (and their corresponding processes) and combine their inputs
+- easier to work with multiple Streams (and their corresponding processes) and combine their inputs
-- no ambiguous syntax

-The proposed scripting language can be found in [JSH.md](JSH.md) and the specification for json-cmd compliant programs is at [SPECIFICATION.md](SPECIFICATION.md).
+The specification for json-cmd compliant programs is at [SPECIFICATION.md](SPECIFICATION.md).

 ## Intent